konnenhannaford/my-portfolio/README.md

 This page is the wesbite of Konnen Hananford - web developer.
 Included on the page is information about Konnen, his portfolio and a section for contact information.

 # Tools used
-- HTML, CSS, Javascript, Bulma
+- HTML, CSS, Javascript, JQuery, Bulma

 # Updates
 - Site has been updated to inlcude links to social sites and projects